-You will then see the screen below confirming the account has been Setup and has a unique Index.
+You will then see the screen below confirming the call-to-action has been setup and has a unique Index.

-Once a Call-to-Action is setup you can modify the Name, or Enable/Disable it from appearing in the report.
+Once a Call-to-Action is setup you can modify the Name

 You can also amend the Type (Count / Sum), but please note: changing the type will result in removing any historic data associated to that individual Call-to-Action.
 You will receive the warning below before being able to proceed.